 Apple AirPods 3 design

-However, Kuo’s latest report states the third-gen version will only have internal changes; the external design would remain the same.
-This falls in line with what MacRumors editor Joe Rossignol tweeted in March regarding the next-gen AirPods bearing an identical resemblance to the AirPods Pro:
+That's the gist of The Elec's report, and MacRumors editor Joe Rossignol would agree, having tweeted in March regarding the next-gen AirPods bearing an identical resemblance to the AirPods Pro:

 Apple announced its second-gen AirPods on March 20, 2019, so they are nearly a year old.
 "AirPods Pro Lite" could end up being third-gen AirPods (no Pro in name) with same in-ear design and sound quality as the AirPods Pro, but no noise cancellation.
 Just spitballing… https://t.co/NRo2OkPKIoFebruary 20, 2020

-Let’s say this is true, then add black microphone vents, longer sound ports, and the small indented “force sensor” at the bottom of each stem to the list.
+There is also the chatter, backed up by The Elec's report, about Apple using a similar system-in-package (SIP) design found in the company’s ANC wireless earbuds, allowing the H1 chip and noise-cancelling circuitry to fit into a more compact design.
+Let’s say this is true, then also add black microphone vents, longer sound ports, and the small indented “force sensor” at the bottom of each stem to the list.
 Now that Apple has become a more environmentally friendly brand, there’s also the possibility that the AirPods 3 may be manufactured from recyclable parts, much like the AirPods Pro.

 Unfortunately, there are no solid rumors suggesting the AirPods 3 will ship with sweat or water resistance.
-This is a feature currently exclusive to the AirPods Pro, so again, taking naming conventions into account, it’s unlikely the AirPods 3 come with IPX4 certification.
+This is a feature currently exclusive to the AirPods Pro and not even included on the ultra-premium AirPods Max, so again, taking naming conventions into account, it’s unlikely the AirPods 3 come with IPX4 certification.

 Something else that hasn’t generated much buzz is color availability.
 Must we settle for Apple White a fourth time around?
 At this point, it’s looking more like a hard yes, though Apple might want to rethink its strategy.
-A new leak spotted by Android Police shows HTC has a truly wireless model in the works that boasts the same long-stemmed silhouette as the AirPods, and a glossy black finish.
-There are also reports of Beats releasing the Powerbeats Pro in four new exciting colors: light blue, yellow, red, and pink.
-The AirPods 3 could only benefit from sleeker shades like Space Gray, Midnight Green or any of the other enticing iPhone 11 colorways.
+A leak spotted by Android Police shows HTC has a truly wireless model in the works that boasts the same long-stemmed silhouette as the AirPods, and a glossy black finish.
+Since the Powerbeats Pro is now available in eight exciting colors, the AirPods 3 could only benefit from more shades like Gold, Pacific Blue or any of the other enticing iPhone 12 colorways.

 Apple AirPods 3 specs and features